samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Rare*

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to blow the horn, which emits a thunderous blast in a 30-foot [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect) that is audible out to 600 feet.
 Each creature in the Cone makes a DC 15 Constitution saving throw.
 On a failed save, a creature takes 5d8 Thunder damage and has the [Deafened](/sources/dnd/free-rules/rules-glossary#DeafenedCondition) condition for 1 minute.
 On a successful save, a creature takes half as much damage only.
-Glass or crystal objects in the Cone that aren’t being worn or carried take 10d8 Thunder damage.
+Glass or crystal objects in the Cone that aren't being worn or carried take 10d8 Thunder damage.

-Each use of the horn’s magic has a 20 percent chance of causing the horn to explode.
+Each use of the horn's magic has a 20 percent chance of causing the horn to explode.
 The explosion deals 10d6 Force damage to the user and destroys the horn.

 ### [Horn of Silent Alarm](/magic-items/9228776-horn-of-silent-alarm)

 *Wondrous Item, Common*

 This horn has 4 charges and regains 1d4 expended charges daily at dawn.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can blow the horn while expending 1 charge.
-One creature of your choice hears the horn’s blare, provided that creature is within 600 feet of the horn.
+One creature of your choice hears the horn's blare, provided that creature is within 600 feet of the horn.
 No other creature hears the horn.

 ### [Horn of Valhalla](/magic-items/9228781-horn-of-valhalla)

 *Wondrous Item, Rare ([Silver](/magic-items/9228780-horn-of-valhalla-silver) or [Brass](/magic-items/9228777-horn-of-valhalla-brass)), Very Rare ([Bronze](/magic-items/9228778-horn-of-valhalla-bronze)), or Legendary ([Iron](/magic-items/9228779-horn-of-valhalla-iron))*

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to blow this horn.
 In response, warrior spirits from the plane of Ysgard appear in unoccupied spaces within 60 feet of you.
 Each spirit uses the [Berserker](/monsters/4904621-berserker) stat block and returns to Ysgard after 1 hour or when it drops to 0 Hit Points.
 The spirits look like living, breathing warriors, and they have Immunity to the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) and [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) conditions.
-Once you use the horn, it can’t be used again until 7 days have passed.
+Once you use the horn, it can't be used again until 7 days have passed.

 Four types of *Horn of Valhalla* are known to exist, each made of a different metal.
-The horn’s type determines how many spirits it summons, as well as the requirement for its use.
-The DM chooses the horn’s type or determines it randomly by rolling on the following table.
+The horn's type determines how many spirits it summons, as well as the requirement for its use.
+The DM chooses the horn's type or determines it randomly by rolling on the following table.

 If you blow the horn without meeting its requirement, the summoned spirits attack you.
 If you meet the requirement, they are [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude) to you and your allies and follow your commands.